SrHAO/SrHAO/README.md

 <div>
 <p>

-I am Alan Navarrete, I have just finished my studies and I am looking for an opportunity to work as a front-end programmer.
+My name is Alan Navarrete, I am looking for an opportunity to work as a front-end programmer.
 I am always willing to learn new things and face new challenges that lead me to improve my skills that I have acquired both at the University and on my own.

 I consider myself a person capable of quickly learning the position to be performed, liking the teamwork and problem solving skills.